 Cataract surgery, also called lens replacement surgery, is the removal of the natural lens of the eye (also called “crystalline lens”) that has developed an opacification, which is referred to as a cataract, and its replacement with an intraocular lens.

-We are accredited to provide aftercare, updated spectacle prescriptions and referral for cataract surgery to both NHS and private eye clinics.
+We are accredited to provide aftercare, updated spectacle prescriptions and referral for cataract surgery, lens replacement, to both NHS and private eye clinics.

 What Is Cataract Surgery

 A cataract is a clouding of the lens in your eye.
 As you age, proteins in your lens begin to break down and the lens becomes cloudy.
 Some people don’t even realise they have a cataract because it usually develops very slowly and may not impede vision early on.

 Research shows that a significant amount of cataract is caused by exposure to UV.
 Just like one uses UV protection for the skin, good UV blocking lenses should be worn when outside, even when it is overcast there is still a significant amount of UV radiation.